 Most importantly, how all of that information is displayed.
 Could you send a report over to your HR team and have them easily digest the information to create a recruitment strategy?

-Using artificial intelligence in the workforce planning process can certainly help create an optimal strategy, but there’s still the human elements of workforce management.
-After all, at the end of the day it’s still going to be a person making the final decision, and real people that will be impacted.
+Using artificial intelligence in the workforce planning process can certainly help create an optimal strategy, but there are still human elements of workforce management.
+After all, at the end of the day, it’s still going to be a person making the final decision, and real people that will be impacted.

 It’s important to take this into consideration when creating a workforce strategy.
 Have any of your team members expressed an interest in experiential learning on a new project?
 Does your optimal workforce strategy take into consideration the travel time and distance for your team members?
 Having your A-team on a priority project may seem like the perfect fit, but if they’re all needing to drive 3 hours to get to the job you may find your team disengaged with the work.

 Considering the human element of workforce management can help keep your team informed, and engaged, and help improve retention rates.
 Which is critical given the ongoing labor shortage in the industry.

 Cloud-based solutions should almost be the top priority when evaluating potential solutions.
 It’s growing increasingly important for construction software to speak the same language as the existing tech stack.
 Cloud-based tools are more likely to be fully integrated and allow for a seamless flow of information.

 Cloud-based tools also help ensure that everyone is looking at the most up-to-date information regarding their projects and respective allocations.
 When a construction date gets shifted, everyone has instant visibility on what that means for the rest of the project pipeline.

 Construction is getting more competitive on a daily basis.
 Small to medium sized contractors are looking to grow their companies, and large companies are looking to maintain their status in the industry.